annawierzbik/Penguins/README.md

 This project is being made by:

-Anna Kopyś
+Anna Kopyś,
-Hanna Biegacz
+Hanna Biegacz,
-Anna Wierzbik
+Anna Wierzbik,
 Javier Terroba Oviedo